Duong-NguyenTrinhTrung/PGx-Documentation/drugs.rst

 Drugs
 -----

-The drug page is designed to showcase ....
+The drug page is designed to show all the collected drugs.
 In this page you will find:

-1. A table at the top, listing ....
+1. A search box as the top to enable searching any drug by drug name or Drugbank ID
-2. Visualization ....
+2. In each row showing basic drug information, you can see links to mored detailed drug information in Drugbank as well as link to a tripartite network visualizations for drugs, targets and disease nodes